Azure/azure-powershell/src/CosmosDB/CosmosDB/help/Az.CosmosDB.md

 Updates the CosmosDB MongoDB Database.
 Performs a client side patch operation by reading the existing Database.

 ### [Update-AzCosmosDBMongoDBDatabasePerPartitionThroughput](Update-AzCosmosDBMongoDBDatabasePerPartitionThroughput.md)
-Updates the Partition Throughput for a MongoDB Database.
+Updates the Partition Throughput for a MongoDB database.

 ### [Update-AzCosmosDBMongoDBDatabaseThroughput](Update-AzCosmosDBMongoDBDatabaseThroughput.md)
 Updates the throughput value of a CosmosDB MongoDB Database.